Confederate States of America: States

-Initially, some secessionists may have hoped for a peaceful departure.
+Initially, some secessionists hoped for a peaceful departure.
 Moderates in the Confederate Constitutional Convention included a provision against importation of slaves from Africa to appeal to the Upper South.
 Non-slave states might join, but the radicals secured a two-thirds requirement in both houses of Congress to accept them.

 Seven states declared their secession from the United States before Lincoln took office on March 4, 1861.
-After the Confederate attack on Fort Sumter April 12, 1861, and Lincoln's subsequent call for troops on April 15, four more states declared their secession:
+After the Confederate attack on Fort Sumter April 12, 1861, and Lincoln's subsequent call for troops, four more states declared their secession.

-Kentucky declared neutrality but after Confederate troops moved in, the state government asked for Union troops to drive them out.
-The splinter Confederate state government relocated to accompany western Confederate armies and never controlled the state population.
-By the end of the war, 90,000 Kentuckians had fought on the side of the Union, compared to 35,000 for the Confederate States.
+Kentucky declared neutrality, but after Confederate troops moved in, the state legislature asked for Union troops to drive them out.
+Delegates from 68 Kentucky counties were sent to the Russellville Convention that signed an Ordinance of Secession.
+Kentucky was admitted into the Confederacy on December 10, 1861, with Bowling Green as its first capital.
+Early in the war, the Confederacy controlled more than half of Kentucky but largely lost control in 1862.
+The splinter Confederate government of Kentucky relocated to accompany western Confederate armies and never controlled the state population after 1862.
+By the end of the war, 90,000 Kentuckians had fought for the Union, compared to 35,000 for the Confederacy.

-In Missouri, a constitutional convention was approved and delegates elected by voters.
+In Missouri, a constitutional convention was approved and delegates elected.
 The convention rejected secession 89–1 on March 19, 1861.
-The governor maneuvered to take control of the St. Louis Arsenal and restrict Federal movements.
-This led to confrontation, and in June Federal forces drove him and the General Assembly from Jefferson City.
-The executive committee of the constitutional convention called the members together in July.
-The convention declared the state offices vacant, and appointed a Unionist interim state government.
-The exiled governor called a rump session of the former General Assembly together in Neosho and, on October 31, 1861, passed an ordinance of secession.
-It is still a matter of debate as to whether a quorum existed for this vote.
-The Confederate state government was unable to control very much Missouri territory.
-It had its capital first at Neosho, then at Cassville, before being driven out of the state.
+The governor maneuvered to take control of the St. Louis Arsenal and restrict federal military movements.
+This led to a confrontation, and in June federal forces drove him and the General Assembly from Jefferson City.
+The executive committee of the convention called the members together in July, and declared the state offices vacant and appointed a Unionist interim state government.
+The exiled governor called a rump session of the former General Assembly together in Neosho and, on October 31, 1861, it passed an ordinance of secession.
+The Confederate government of Missouri effectively controlled only southern Missouri early in the war.
+It had its capital at Neosho, then Cassville, before being driven out of the state.
 For the remainder of the war, it operated as a government in exile at Marshall, Texas.

-Neither Kentucky nor Missouri was declared in rebellion in Lincoln's Emancipation Proclamation.
-The Confederacy recognized the pro-Confederate claimants in both Kentucky (December 10, 1861) and Missouri (November 28, 1861) and laid claim to those states, granting them Congressional representation and adding two stars to the Confederate flag.
-Voting for the representatives was mostly done by Confederate soldiers from Kentucky and Missouri.
+Not having seceded, neither Kentucky nor Missouri was declared in rebellion in Lincoln's Emancipation Proclamation.
+The Confederacy recognized the pro-Confederate claimants in Kentucky (December 10, 1861) and Missouri (November 28, 1861) and laid claim to those states, granting them congressional representation and adding two stars to the Confederate flag.
+Voting for the representatives was done mostly by Confederate soldiers from Kentucky and Missouri.

+Some Southern Unionists blamed Lincoln's call for troops as the precipitating event for the second wave of secessions.
+Historian James McPherson argues such claims have "a self-serving quality" and regards them as misleading:

+Historian Daniel W. Crofts disagrees with McPherson: